 Dealing with the loss of a loved one is hard enough.
 However, finding out that a funeral home has abused the remains, either willfully or through incompetence, can be devastating to the family.
 What’s more, a family that suffers financial loss at a time like this due to greedy funeral home directors is unconscionable.
 Failing to provide proper end-of-life services and/or defrauding the deceased’s family is not only harmful but also a serious offense.
 The unfortunate reality is that funeral home abuse occurs much more frequently than most people would like to believe.
 Families depend on funeral homes to help them honor their loved ones during this time of grief, not to cause them financial loss and more emotional and psychological trauma.

-If you suspect that a funeral home has abused you, your family, or the remains of your loved one, you should protect your legal rights by immediately consulting with the experienced San Diego funeral abuse attorney.
+If you suspect that a funeral home has abused you, your family, or the remains of your loved one, you should protect your legal rights by immediately consulting with an experienced San Diego funeral home abuse lawyer.
 The San Diego personal injury attorneys at the Law Offices of Samer Habbas fight for the justice that your family deserves.
 Our legal team will assist you and your family through this difficult time and hold the funeral home accountable for their wrongful actions that have dishonored your deceased loved one.

 With multiple offices located in San Diego, Irvine, Anaheim, Los Angeles, El Segundo and Riverside, our funeral home abuse lawyers represent grieving families across Southern California.
-For more information or to schedule a complimentary consultation with an experienced San Diego funeral home abuse attorney, please call 949-873-0755.
+For more information or to schedule a complimentary consultation with an experienced San Diego funeral home abuse lawyer, please call 949-873-0755.

 Reasons to Sue a Funeral Home

 Funeral home abuse can happen in many different ways, each one causing an already grieving family more pain and sorrow.
 Here is a list of some of the ways that funeral home, crematorium, and cemetery negligence can occur:

 - Burying bodies in the wrong plots.